Ammunition box

 An ammunition box or cartridge box is a container designed for safe transport and storage of ammunition.
-It is typically made of metal, wood, and corrugated fiberboard, etc. Boxes are labelled with caliber, quantity, and manufacturing date, lot number, UN dangerous goods labels.
+It is typically made of metal, wood, or corrugated fiberboard.
+Boxes are labelled with caliber, quantity, manufacturing date, lot number, and UN dangerous goods labels.

-With a metal container, rubber gasket is commonly found in the hinged lid to protect the ammunition from moisture damage.
+With a metal container, a rubber gasket is commonly found in the hinged lid to protect the ammunition from moisture damage.
 With other containers, plastic bags and desiccants can be used.

 The resealing ammunition box is largely a NATO tradition.
 Warsaw Pact nations typically stored and transported ammunition in single-use "spam cans".
 They had crates that had a sealed zinc lining on the inside.

 Commercial ammunition boxes

 Some enthusiasts and investors collect historical ammunition boxes.

 Many also use them as containers for the recreational activity of Geocaching.

 Storage

 Due to their durable construction, used metal ammunition boxes are popularly re-used for general storage and other purposes.
 They are a popular choice for geocaching containers.
 Used ammunition boxes have lead and propellant residue inside, so they should not be used to store food or drink.
 Commercially-made new or fully reconditioned used boxes do not have this problem.
 Used boxes are often sold at military surplus stores.